 It’s possible that you still have a Wi-Fi 4 router, because the technology is still working in 2026.
 Given that more than a decade has passed since its successor was introduced, you should probably replace your router anyway.
 Using the 30-30-30 rule on a newer router doesn’t guarantee that it will cause problems, but it won’t necessarily solve your problem either.
 Newer models don’t manage memory the same way as older ones, so the old way won’t benefit the new device.

 If you are unsure whether your router can be safely restored to factory settings using the 30-30-30 rule, exercise caution.
-A Reddit user says he bricked a Netgear Nighthawk R7000, at the time a popular and reliable Wi-Fi 5 router, by trying to reset it this way.
+A Reddit user says he bricked a Netgear Nighthawk R7000, then a popular and reliable Wi-Fi 5 router, by trying to reset it this way.

 The best thing to do is to consult your manual, but if you’re in a hurry, holding down the reset button on your router while leaving it connected to a power source throughout the process is usually a safe option.
 For Netgear routers, you just need to hold it down for about seven seconds.
-There may not be a catchy name to remember it by, but resetting routers today is significantly easier than before.
+There may not be a catchy name for it, but resetting routers today is significantly easier than before.